 Plank You Very Much – A Plank Workout for Beginners

-This plank workout for beginners can introduce you to blanking, allow you to work on your form, and start to see the benefits of this terrific exercise.
-It can be accomplished in just five minutes.
+This plank workout for beginners can introduce you to planking, allow you to work on your form, and start to see the benefits of this terrific exercise.
+It can be accomplished in just five minutes: